-One Credit Tammi Fall Semester
+One Credit Landes Fall Semester

-- 161. Acting I An introduction to basic principles of acting and to ensemble playing.
+161. Acting I - An introduction to basic principles of acting and to ensemble playing.
 Recommended that intended performance-concentration majors enroll in the freshman year.
+Four Credits Bahle Fall Semester principles, controls, and use of visual elements in design.

-Four Credits Bahle Fall Semester - 162.
-Acting II A study of observation, sensory recall, focus, characterization, and improvisation, together with the actor's approach to script analysis, leading to the presentation of short scenes.
+162. Acting II - A study of observation, sensory recall, focus, characterization, and improvisation, together with the actor's approach to script analysis, leading to the presentation of short scenes.
+Four Credits Robins Spring Semester

-Four Credits Robins Spring Semester - 205.
-Principles of Design This course will explore through various projects the basic design vocabulary used in set, costume, and lighting design and the basic principles, controls, and use of visual elements in design.
+205. Principles of Design - This course will explore through various projects the basic design vocabulary used in set, costume, and lighting design and the basic